w3c/webrtc-rtptransport/api-outline.md

   // and send feedback to the other peer.
 This event handler notifies the user
   // that some amount of bytes were put on the wire.
   // NOTE: The RtcTransport protocol will always send feedback over the same
-  //       NetworkRoute as the packets were received on. attribute EventHandler onfeedbacksent;
+  //       RtcNetworkRoute as the packets were received on. attribute EventHandler onfeedbacksent;

   // TODO: